crissyCodestar/100-days-of-code/r1-log.md

 ### R1D77

 Body search handle and css

+### R1D77

+Cors error came from no where.
+Started business list css